 Key Takeaways

-• S2D stretch cluster requires under 5 ms RTT for synchronous replication.
+- S2D stretch cluster requires under 5 ms RTT for synchronous replication.
 Per Microsoft Learn.
 That practically caps stretch cluster distance at metro paired sites within a single metropolitan area.
-Asynchronous tolerates higher latency at the cost of zero RPO.
+Asynchronous tolerates higher latency at the cost of higher than zero RPO and no guarantee both sites have identical data at failure time.

-• Production S2D stretch cluster needs Datacenter edition.
-Per Microsoft Learn, Windows Server Standard supports limited Storage Replica scenarios on Windows Server 2019 or later (single replicated volume up to 2 TB).
-Datacenter is the right answer for production.
+- Production S2D stretch cluster needs Datacenter edition.
+Per Microsoft Learn.
+Windows Server Standard on Windows Server 2019 or later supports limited Storage Replica scenarios (one replicated volume, up to 2 TB).
+S2D stretch cluster remains a Datacenter design.

-• Campus cluster requires WS2025 plus KB5072033 December CU.
+- Campus cluster requires WS2025 plus KB5072033 December CU.
 Per Microsoft Community Hub announcement.
-Exactly two rack fault domains, single S2D pool spanning racks, Rack Level Nested Mirror, flash based capacity drives recommended for performance.
+Exactly two rack fault domains, single S2D pool spanning racks, Rack Level Nested Mirror, all flash drives recommended for performance.

-• WS2025 stretch cluster has reported failover issues.
-Per Microsoft Q&A, multiple users reported the cluster does not come up automatically after failover and requires Start-Cluster -FixQuorum.
-Verify current Microsoft support guidance before deploying production stretch cluster on WS2025.
+- WS2025 stretch cluster has reported failover issues.
+Users in a Microsoft Q&A thread reported the cluster does not come up automatically after failover and requires